thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 • Enhance and extend the handover document
 • Enhace the Onboarding process for leadership team.
 • Maintain the Documentation guidelines for Thoth Tech.
-• Establish an internal website for centralised documentation as a part of Company Operation.

 Objective 2: Create a safe, supportive, and collaborative company culture that empowers our employees to learn and develop their skills.
-• Create a company culture where feedback is welcome, and success is celebrated
+• Maintain a company culture where feedback is welcome, and success is celebrated
 • Support development of chosen skills in every team member
-• Develop soft skills in leadership team
+• Help team members to develop soft skills such as leadership, teamwork, professionalism etc
 • Empower those embracing learning of new skills, to pass their knowledge on to other team members
 • Create a psychologically safe space for collaboration to thrive
 • Optimise the company experience for future employees
-• Build an internal static website to host all documentation and relevant resources for the company

 Objective 3: Add value to the SplashKit Product by extending functionality and languages
 • Improve the SplashKit product through realistic physics, data visualisations